goramartin/master-thesis/docs/solutions/experiments/01-search-root-user-study.md

      5. Click the "Set root element".
      6. In the top side of the panel select the **method X**.
      7. You have successfully opened the search dialog.
-2. The questionare below contains the search tasks.
-Fill in the search tasks questions.
+2. The questionare below contains the four data structure descriptions.
+Fill in the root search tasks questions.
+   - Your task is to only find the root class, you are not supposed to model the entire data structure.
+   - During the search, please, try paying attention to the result lists and their relevance to your queries.
+You will need to answer a question about relevance in the questionaire.
 3. When you are finished with the tasks.
 Fill in the rest of the questions.

-**The search dialog tips:**
+**The search dialog tips**

   - By clicking on a class in the search dialog, the class will be selected as a root class.
-  - Between tasks you can simply close and reopen the dialog.
+  - By clicking outside of the dialog, the dialog closes.
+Then you can simply reopen it and select again the **method X**.
   - In the search dialog, you can:
     1. Input keywords, a short description, full sentences or any combination of the mentioned into the text input box.
     2. Use the properties filter that enables you to select properties the class must have.
-    3. Use the widely used classes boost that enables you to give more relevance to classes with many instances.
+    3. Use the widely used classes boost option that enables you to give more relevance to classes with many instances.
     4. View a detail of the class, by clicking on the `(i)` icon and navigating to a "Wikidata" panel.
+       - There you can navigate to the "Wikidata" panel and see properties, ancestors, and external ontology mappings of the class.
+       - You can also browse the Wikidata link (the arrow next to it's name) to learn more about the class.

 ---------------